s5546/logParser/README.md

 	If you're on windows, follow this guide: https://tkdocs.com/tutorial/install.html#installwin

 	If you're on macOS, follow this guide: https://tkdocs.com/tutorial/install.html#installmac

+		(note: i have no way to test if that works, sorry)

 Attempts to follow PEP8, except for the parts that I don't like and also the parts I forget about